abdallahdib/NextFace/README.md

 * **stage 1**: or coarse stage, where face expression and head pose are estimated by minimizing the landmarks loss between the 2d landmarks and their corresponding face vertices. this produces a good starting point for the next optimization stage
 * **stage 2**: the face shape identity/expression,  statistical diffuse and specular albedos, head pose and scene light are estimated by minimizing the photo consistency loss between the ray traced image and the real one.
 * **stage 3**: to improve the statistical albedos estimated in the previous stage, the method optimizes, on per-pixel basis, the previously estimated albedos and try to capture more albedo details.
 Consistency, symmetry and smoothness regularizers (similar to [this work](https://arxiv.org/abs/2101.05356)) are used to avoid overfitting and add robustness against lighting conditions.
-By default,  the method uses 9 order spherical harmonics bands (as in [this work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf)) to capture scene light. you can modify the number of spherical harmonics bands  in **optimConfig.ini** bands and see the importance of using high number of bands for a better light recovery.
+By default,  the method uses 9 order spherical harmonics bands (as in [this work](https://openaccess.thecvf.com/content/ICCV2021/papers/Dib_Towards_High_Fidelity_Monocular_Face_Reconstruction_With_Rich_Reflectance_Using_ICCV_2021_paper.pdf)) to capture scene light. you can modify the number of spherical harmonics bands  in **optimConfig.ini** bands and see the importance of using high number of bands for a better shadows recovery.

 # Good practice for best reconstruction

 * To obtain best reconstruction with optimal albedos, ensure that the images are taken in good lighting conditions (no shadows and well lit...).